Part 6 -

 Elsewhere in the art world, museums have been protested for their complicity – such as the Brooklyn Museum, Art Institute of Chicago, Tate Modern in London, and more.
 Overall, there have been many continuous actions against cultural institutions, demanding that they take a principled stand with Palestine.

-While many around the world stayed silent or inactive in response to the genocide, one group of people who decided to rise up was university students.
+While many around the world stayed silent or inactive in response to the genocide, one group of people who tried to make a difference was university stuents.

 From the start, the smallest acts were faced with repression.
 At Detroit’s Cranbrook Academy of Art, for example, university administrators confiscated Palestinian flags from students’ studios and other campus spaces.
 At an open house after in November 2023, art students boycotted it and blocked the windows and entrances to their studios – “basically denying the school access to their experience as a way to sell the academy” according to one prospective student artist who went to tour the campus that day.